August 9, 2025 (9mo ago) — last updated April 20, 2026 (1mo ago)

-Step-by-step guide to measure roof planes, apply pitch multipliers, add waste, and convert area to squares so you order the right shingles.
+Step-by-step guide to measure roof planes, adjust for pitch and waste, and convert area to squares so you order the right shingles.

 ← Back to blog